mastercomfig/hud-db/README.md

   "contributors": ["Original creator", "Previous maintainer"], // Display names of anyone you would like to credit for the creation/development of the HUD.
 Not to be used for general credits, but major and direct contributors. (optional)
   "release_date": "2009-12-31", // Initial release date of the HUD
   "social": { // Optional mapping of social links
+    "support": "", // An extra link where users can get help/report issues.
+If not present, will use GitHub Issues.
     "steam_profile": "76561191234567890", // Your SteamID64 (optional)
     "steam_group": "valve", // Your Steam group (optional) "twitter": "CoolPerson12812381841823812", // Your Twitter handle (optional)